3 Days in Paris, France — Posh First Timer’s Guide

 How to Get Around Paris?

-Getting around Paris—this transportation guide for travelers details all the ways to traverse in and around the city:
+This transportation guide details all the ways to traverse in and around Paris for three days:

 WALK: When I say lace up your walking shoes, I mean it!
 Paris is a vast, sprawling city encompassing twenty arrondissements, and odds are all the attractions you’d like to visit are not conveniently located next door.
 The sporadic traffic jams and extensive transit stations means driving or taking the subway will typically take longer than simply walking yourself.
 Notable sights in the itinerary described above are generally grouped together — meaning you’ll save time spending the day in one neighborhood instead of running back and forth all over town, but there are inevitably exceptions.
 As a general rule of thumb, I’d always default to walking if the provided ETA is twenty minutes or less from your maps app, as anything within this time frame will inevitably take longer if you drive or ride public transit.